-Encaustic painting is an ancient technique that dates back to Greco-Roman Egypt over 3,000 years ago!
-It was used for sealing the wooden hulls of ships and for creating beautiful mummy portraits, many of which still exist today in fine museums around the world.
+Encaustic painting is an ancient technique that dates back to Greco-Roman Egypt, over 3,000 years ago.
+It was used for sealing the wooden hulls of ships and for creating mummy portraits, many of which still exist today in fine museums around the world.

 Encaustic wax is made with a combination of damar resin (a crystallized tree sap, used for a hardening agent) and beeswax.
 Pigments may be added to the wax, creating a colored encaustic medium or 'paint'.